 Colegio Roosevelt aims for all students to have a positive start at school and be successful learners.
 It is critical for families to provide as much information as possible about a student’s learning profile and/or any known learning differences or conditions that might impact their performance.
 If a student has been given a formal assessment previously, such as psycho-pedagogical assessment, an integral language assessment or other, the assessment report should be submitted to the Office of Admissions during the application process.

-For more information, visit our SEN section.
+For more information, visit our Learning Support Program section.